 On a computer: While writing a chat message or comment, tap to add a YouTube emote.

 Reactions on Live allow viewers to respond in the moment to what’s happening throughout a live stream.
 Viewers can leave reactions when live chat is open.
+You and viewers can see anonymized reactions; it will not be possible to see which users left a certain reaction.

 Types of reactions